This Vaccine Can Prevent Cancer, But Many Teenagers Still Don't Get It

 The CDC says HPV vaccination can prevent many of these cancers, and urges pediatricians to recommend HPV vaccination for all their patients, beginning at age 11.

-But, a new analysis from the Blue Cross Blue Shield Association finds only 29 percent of the teens its members insure receive a first dose of the HPV vaccine by their 13th birthday.
+But a new analysis from the Blue Cross Blue Shield Association finds only 29 percent of the teens its members insure receive a first dose of the HPV vaccine by their 13th birthday.
 And the CDC finds, nationally, only 43 percent of teens are up-to-date on all the recommended doses of the vaccine.

 "It's important for 12 and 13-year-olds to get the HPV vaccine to provide immunity so that when they may be exposed to HPV later in life, typically through sexual activity, they have protection, says Dr. Margaret Stager, of the Metro Health Medical Center in Cleveland.
 She's a pediatrician and spokesperson for the American Academy of Pediatrics.